weaviate/weaviate-io/developers/weaviate/current/modules/custom-modules.md

 The quickest way to integrate a completely different inference model is replacing parts of an existing module.
 You reuse part 1 (the interface with Weaviate) and thus adhere to part 1's API contract, and only implement changes to or replace part 2.

-Because you are not touching the Go Weaviate interface code, you don't have the possibility to introduce new configuration that is specific to your module inference into Weaviate's APIs provided and consumed by existing modules that are not existing in part 1 (i.e. all the configuration parameters, e.g. those of `text2vec-transformers`).
+Because you are not touching the Go Weaviate interface code, you don't have the possibility to introduce a new configuration that is specific to your module inference into Weaviate's APIs provided and consumed by existing modules that are not existing in part 1 (i.e. all the configuration parameters, e.g. those of `text2vec-transformers`).
 This also implies that you cannot change or introduce new (GraphQL) API functions or filters.
 _Note that Weaviate APIs are not guaranteed to be stable.
 Even on a non-breaking Weaviate release, 'internal' APIS could always change._

 To use a new inference model (part 2) with an existing Weaviate interface (part 1), you could reuse all the Go-code from the existing module and simply point it to a different inference container.
 As an example, here's how to use a custom inference module using the `text2vec-transformers` Go-code: